IsaacSchemm/Crowmask/README.md

 The Crowmask server is configured with a Weasyl API key and generates a single automated user account, using the name, info, avatar, and submissions of the Weasyl user who created the API key.
 This user account can be followed by users on Mastodon, Pixelfed, and microblog.pub, among others.
-(Crowmask can also use atproto to act as a Bluesky bot, if so configured.)

 Submissions (retrieved from the Weasyl API) are mapped to `Note` objects that contain the title (as a link to Weasyl), description, and tags.
 Images will be